zalora/upcast/README.md

 ### Achieving productivity

-> tl;dr: do all of these steps if you're using a Mac and/or like visting Starbucks
+> tl;dr: do all of these steps if you're using a Mac and/or like visiting Starbucks

 #### Remote builds and remote deployments

-Unlike [Nix distributed builds](http://nixos.org/nix/manual/#chap-distributed-builds) packages are not copied back and forth to/from your local machine.
+Unlike [Nix distributed builds](http://nixos.org/nix/manual/#chap-distributed-builds) packages are not copied back and forth between the instance and your local machine.

 ```
 upcast build-remote -t hydra.com examples/vpc-nix-instance.nix